I design products and brands for complex industries where every detail matters

 Outside of work, I'm deeply interested in health, longevity, wellness, and sports.
 I've been an ultra marathon trail runner and cyclist for over a decade and prioritize physical fitness and wellbeing.
 I enjoy getting out in nature to explore our amazing home, planet Earth.

 Music has been another constant throughout my life.
-I produced electronic music and performed as a DJ for over a decade, and will always continue to produce music as a creative outlet when I have free time.
-My audio production skills have proven useful in my design career, from creating audio for product videos to scoring corporate presentations.
+I produced electronic music and performed as a DJ for over a decade (including producing a long-running weekly radio show), and will always continue to produce music as a creative outlet when I have free time.
+My audio production skills have proven useful in my design career, from creating audio for product and brand videos to sound effects for UI.

 At a Glance